Nuosis/FM-AI/docs/local_llm_proxy.md

 # Local LLM Proxy Server

 This proxy server allows you to forward requests from your browser to local LLM instances (Ollama or LM Studio) while adding necessary CORS headers to avoid browser CORS issues.
+It also provides a Python code execution endpoint.

+> **Note:** A new unified Python implementation is now available that replaces the Node.js version.
+See the [Unified Python Implementation](#unified-python-implementation) section below.

 ## Why Use This Proxy?